Overview of Everest Three High Passes Trek

 Furthermore, seasonal patterns and visibility influence the weather in Lukla.
 While storm clouds are usual throughout the monsoon season, spring afternoon thunderstorms and winds are expected.
 Winters improve visibility in Lukla, but clouds in Kathmandu can occasionally cause flight delays.
 And if the weather becomes severe, Lukla Airport can close in minutes or for a more extended period, disrupting flights for many days.

 Accommodation on Everest Three High Passes Trek

 With the expansion of the trekking sector, many trekking routes in the Everest region now have a sufficient number of lodges.
 As the trekking industry has grown, prevalent trekking routes in the Everest region now have many lodges.
-Most trailside tea shops along the EBC Three High Pass trek offer good food and lodging.
+The EBC Three High Pass treks trailside tea shops at most places offer good food and lodging.
 The tea shops along the Everest 3 high passes are decent and comfortable.

 Most hotels along the Everest Three High Passes route are family-run businesses that started in the living room and grew as more trekkers arrived.
 Many lodges now offer visitors private rooms.
 Twin-sharing rooms with basic furnishings are standard.

 The ‘living room is where you eat and rest.
 It is also heated at night with a pot-bellied burner.
 Many hikers bring books to read and cell phones to entertain themselves.
 However, you can interpret it as a friendly moment to connect with other trekkers.

 You don’t have to make any food compromises on multiple spots during your trek.
 An extensive range of alternatives is available, featuring our traditional Nepali dal-Bhat (rice and lentil soup).

 Ethnic cuisine prepared by experienced chefs is readily available on popular Everest routes.
 However, sticking to your diet plan is essential for maintaining your health during the trek.